CP-Ong/portfolio/README.md

 # Portfolio by Chen Ping Ong
-This portfolio highlights my projects and accomplishments as an aspiring data analyst, data scientist, and quant.
+This portfolio highlights my projects and accomplishments as an aspiring data scientist and a quant.
 It showcases my expertise in data analysis, machine learning, and related fields.
-I am actively seeking opportunities in data analysis, data science, or quantitative roles to apply my skills and grow further.
+I am actively seeking opportunities in data science and quantitative roles to apply my skills and grow further.

 ## Background
 - **Master of Mathematics**